glacambre/firenvim/README.md

 ### Building a Firenvim-specific config

+**New**: With Neovim nightly builds from 2023/02/17 or more recent, you can use [$NVIM_APPNAME](https://neovim.io/doc/user/starting.html#$NVIM_APPNAME) to define a completely separate firenvim config.
+In order to do that, make sure "NVIM_APPNAME" is appropriately set when you run firenvim#install().

 When it starts Neovim, Firenvim sets the variable `g:started_by_firenvim` which you can check to run different code in your init.vim.
 For example:

 ```vim